ripienaar/free-for-dev/README.md

   * [Dependabot](https://dependabot.com/) Automated dependency updates for Ruby, JavaScript, Python, PHP, Elixir, Rust, Java (Maven and Gradle), .NET, Go, Elm, Docker, Terraform, Git Submodules and GitHub Actions.
   * [DJ Checkup](https://djcheckup.com) — Scan your Django site for security flaws with this free, automated, checkup tool.
 Forked from the Pony Checkup site.
   * [Doppler](https://doppler.com/) — Universal Secrets Manager for application secrets and config, with support for syncing to various cloud providers.
 Free for unlimited users with basic access controls.
   * [duo.com](https://duo.com/) — Two-factor authentication (2FA) for website or app.
-Free for 10 users, all authentication methods, unlimited, integrations, hardware tokens
+Free for 10 users, all authentication methods, unlimited, integrations, hardware tokens.
-  * [Firebase Auth](https://firebase.google.com/products/auth/) — Free end-to-end identity solution, email and password accounts, Google, Twitter, Facebook, GitHub login, phone auth (up to 10k/month), and more.
   * [foxpass.com](https://www.foxpass.com/) — Hosted LDAP and RADIUS.
 Easy per-user logins to servers, VPNs and wireless networks.
 Free for 10 users
   * [globalsign.com](https://www.globalsign.com/en/ssl/ssl-open-source/) — Free SSL certificates for Open Source
   * [Have I been pwned?](https://haveibeenpwned.com) — REST API for fetching the information on the breaches.